top of page

 1. Why is my snoring getting worse?

-Snoring has been known to progress to sleep apnea.
+Snoring, in addition to disturbing the sleep of a bed partner, has been known to progress to sleep apnea.
 Sleep apnea may progress in severity.
-Loud repetitive snoring and obstructive sleep apnea (the momentary stopping of breathing while sleeping) is a SERIOUS MEDICAL DISORDER and is associated with HIGH BLOOD PRESSURE, STROKE, HEART DISEASE, HEADACHES, WEIGHT GAIN, SEXUAL DYSFUNCTION, MISTAKES AT WORK AND MOTOR VEHICLE ACCIDENTS.
+Loud repetitive snoring and obstructive sleep apnea (the gasping and momentary stopping of breathing while sleeping) is a SERIOUS MEDICAL DISORDER and is associated with HIGH BLOOD PRESSURE, STROKE, HEART DISEASE, HEADACHES, WEIGHT GAIN, TYPE 2 DIABETES, SEXUAL DYSFUNCTION, MISTAKES AT WORK, EXCESSIVE DAYTIME SLEEPINESS, AND MOTOR VEHICLE ACCIDENTS.

-2. How much does an oral appliance cost?
+2. How much does Oral Appliance Therapy cost?

-Managing sleep apnea is an investment in your health and general well-being that can significantly improve your quality of life.
+Managing Obstructive Sleep Apnea with Oral Appliance Therapy is an investment in your health and general well-being that can significantly improve your quality and length of life.

-Fees include examination, x-rays, impression taking or scanning of your mouth for appliance fabrication, bite registration, lab costs involved in making the appliance, delivery of the appliance, calibration of the appliance over several appointments, and multiple letters/emails to your sleep specialist.
+Fees include examination, x-rays, impression taking or scanning of your mouth for appliance fabrication, bite registration, lab costs involved in making the appliance, delivery of the appliance, calibration of the appliance over several appointments, administering Home Sleep Testing, facilitating other therapies in combination, and letters/emails in collaboration with your medical sleep specialist and/or family doctor.

-It is imperative that the dentist involved in your treatment is properly trained in Dental Sleep Medicine from an accredited school such as a University or the American Academy of Dental Sleep Medicine (Canadian Sleep Society Recommendations).
+It is imperative that the dentist involved in your treatment is properly trained in Dental Sleep Medicine from an accredited school such as a University or the American Academy of Dental Sleep Medicine (as per the Canadian Sleep Society Recommendations).
 This will enhance treatment outcomes.

 This depends on your insurance policy.